thunder-saint/CP/>NOTES</Maths.md

 ---

 # **Statistical Optimization:**
-- Median minimizes the sum of absolute deviations
+- Median minimizes the sum of absolute deviations.
---
+---